Below you can find a complete list of Asian animals. We currently track 795 animals in Asia and are adding more every day!

 Can spot a dead animal from thousands of feet away

-Unlike most pit vipers, the Habu gives birth to live young.
+Unlike most pit vipers, the habu snake gives birth to live young.

 Able to run as quickly backwards as forwards!